It happened to me.

 Try a few, try one, up to you, but get yourself 2 or even better 3 gloves to alternate between shots to make them last you entire seasons.

-Putts on slower greens need a little more 'hit' to get the ball to the hole and a heavier putter is difficult to control in those situations because the extra weight makes it difficult to hit consistent distances.
+Putts on slower greens need a little more 'hit' to get the ball to the hole with a blade.
+With a heavier mallet or Thor's hammer style putter head, you can make a shorter stroke and get more consistent results.

 Remember these three things when you're playing on slow greens: